 2. Add and authorize any two of your cloud storage under the My Storage tab.

-3. Click Backup Tasks at the left of the page, then click New Task button.
+3. Click Backup at the left of the page, then click the Backup Public Cloud to Public Cloud button.

 After the backup, when your hardware or server crashes, you can use CBackup to easily restore the files to their original locations.